ServiceStack/vitepress-docs/docs/world-validation.md

 title: World Validation
 ---

-The [World Validation App](https://github.com/NetCoreApps/Validation) covers a typical App example you'd find in most Apps, including **Login** and **Registration Forms** to **Sign In** and **Register** new Users who are then able to access the **same protected Services** to maintain their own private contact lists.
+The [World Validation App](https://github.com/NetCoreApps/Validation) covers a typical Apps examples you would find in most Apps, including **Login** and **Registration Forms** to **Sign In** and **Register** new Users who are then able to access the **same protected Services** to maintain their own private contact lists.
 It's a compact example that tries to cover a lot of use-cases typical in a real-world App, including maintaining a separate Data and DTO Model